Be a Mentor

-The Transfer Connections Program matches up small groups of new LSA transfer students (12-15 fall, 9-12 winter) with one upper-level peer mentor.
-Peer mentors have the opportunity to connect with new LSA transfer students, serve as role models, and provide valuable support.
+The Transfer Connections Program matches up small groups of new transfer students (12-15 fall, 9-12 winter) with one upper-level peer mentor.
+Peer mentors have the opportunity to connect with new transfer students, serve as role models, and provide valuable support.
 Our program also provides participants with access to Faculty/Staff/Graduate Student (FSG) mentors throughout the semester to help expand their networks and provide additional support.

 Transfer Connections Peer Mentor is a paid position for fall and winter terms.
 The position begins in September with training dates during the previous winter and spring.
 Mentors work approximately 8-10 hours/week.
 Only undergraduate students with previous experience as a transfer student at the University of Michigan will be considered.